cewi/excel/README.md

     $data = $this->Import->prepareEntityData($file, ['append'=> true]);

-If there are more than one worksheets in the file you can supply the name of the Worksheet to use in the $options array, e.g.: `'worksheet'=>'Articles'`.
+If there are more than one worksheets in the file you can supply the name or index of the Worksheet to use in the $options array, e.g.: `'worksheet'=>'Articles'`. or `'worksheet'=>0`.